raphaelbabilonia/Chess-Tournament-Manager/CONTRIBUTING.md

 -  Expected behavior
 -  Actual behavior
 -  Screenshots if applicable
+-  Environment information:
+   -  Operating System
--  Environment information (OS, Python version, etc.)
+   -  Python version (use `python --version`)
+   -  Package versions (from requirements.txt)
+   -  Any relevant configuration settings

 ## Pull Requests

 When submitting a pull request:

-1. Reference any related issues
+1. Reference any related issues using GitHub's #issue-number syntax
 2. Include a clear description of the changes
 3. Update relevant documentation
 4. Add or update tests
 5. Ensure all tests pass
 6. Follow the coding standards
+7. Update the CHANGELOG.md file if applicable

 ## Review Process